cerebropine/DSA/README.md

 Overall the aim of this repository is to have atleast as close to 600 problems to be solved in data structures and algorithms to improve my coding skills as well as serve as a place to quickly prepare for other folks on the internet.

 The problems uses c++ as a language.

+Why C++ ?

+Its been the oldest and closest to hardware and many languages have gained inspiration from this language.